 So what should I do if I get a cease and desist letter?

 Take the time to figure out the issue.
 Is there a potential violation?
-If so, your business could face more than just a slew of letters and it is probably wise to start building a defense to allegations of any patent, copyright, or trademark violation.
+If so, your business could face more than just a slew of letters and it is probably wise to start building a defense to allegations of any patent, trademark or other intellectual property violation.